 What we need to examine is what else would need to increase to compensate for the additional room revenue.
 This is the magic in the hotel business as very little needs to go up when my rate grows.
 Whether it is a transient increase or group the impact is largely the same, i.e., Very Good!

-Other costs that will be impacted by the increased revenues are credit card commissions, centralized fees and management fees.
-A good rule of thumb is I should see 90 percent of any additional revenue flow in rooms profit and 85 percent in GOP that result from increased room rate.
+Other costs that will be impacted by the increased revenues are credit card commissions, centralized fees, and management fees.
+A good rule of thumb is I should see 90 percent of any additional revenue flow in rooms profit and 85 percent in GOP that result from the increased room rate.

 Your hotel manager may take it upon himself/herself to spend a little more this month to catch up on some cleaning or other expense but it is not directly related to the increase in rate.

 On the other side of the equation is occupancy.
 Let’s say my hotel this month saw an increase of six points in occupancy over the same month last year.
 This resulted in an additional 300 rooms sold and an additional $45,000 in room revenue.
 The question is how much should flow?
 With occupancy, it is a bit more complicated.